HackYourFuture/hyf_projects/README.md

 ```
 > Here is the repo with the error: https://link.to/repo

-Additionally, you will be able to join Rob’s tech hour.
-A 1-2 hour weekly session where Rob will answer your questions and brainstorm together with you about your projects.
+Additionally, you will be able to join `tech hours` held by mentors and the HYF team to get help with your projects as well.

 ### 3.4 The final graduation interview:
-The HYF team will do a final revision of your apps at the time of the graduation interview.
+The HYF team will do a final revision of all of your apps at the time of the graduation interview.
 We might ask you questions about what you’ve built and what you’ve learnt.
 For this, be sure your projects are deployed and added to your CV before the graduation interview.
-Failing to do this will be an impediment to graduate you and therefore, the program will be extended for you.

 ### 3.5 Evaluating your projects:
 Some of the things we will look at in order to see how proactive you were in building these projects throughout the program are: